Myerden/ContactApp/README.md

 # ContactApp

-There is a Contact List App which developed in .NET 5 with microservice architecture.
+This project is a Contact Application developed in .NET 5 with microservice architecture.

 ## Overview